awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-model-monitor-bias-drift-baseline.md

 )
 ```

 `ModelConfig` is the configuration related to the model to be used for inferencing\.
-In order to compute posttraining bias metrics, the computation needs to get inferences for the model name provided\.
+In order to compute post\-training bias metrics, the computation needs to get inferences for the model name provided\.
 To accomplish this, the processing job uses the model to create an ephemeral endpoint \(also known as *shadow endpoint*\)\.
 The processing job deletes the shadow endpoint after the computations are completed\.
 This configuration is also used by the explainability monitor\.

 ```
 model_config = ModelConfig(